yosko/jotter/README.md

 ## Features

-- WYSIWYG (What You See Is What You Get) editor
+- Markdown and WYSIWYG (What You See Is What You Get) editors
 - organize notes hierarchically
 - manage as many notebooks as you want
-- multi-user support
+- multi-user support (currently, notebooks can't be shared between users)
 - no DBMS needed.
 Everything is stored in flat files (JSON & Markdown)

 ![Jotter screenshot](http://www.yosko.net/data/images/jotter-v0.2.png)